How to become a social worker

 How to get a degree in social work

-To be eligible for a degree in social work, you must have GCSEs (or equivalent) in Mathematics and English, both with at least grade 4 (or grade C).
-You should also have a broad range of GCSEs 9-4 (A-C), including good grades in relevant subjects.
+To be eligible for a degree in social work, you must have GCSE (or equivalent) in English with at least grade 4 (or grade C).
+You should also normally have a broad range of GCSEs 9-4 (A-C), including good grades in relevant subjects.
 You may also need three A-levels or equivalent qualifications).

 You will also need to complete an Enhanced Disclosure and Barring Service (DBS) check and have a health check as part of the application process.